Qualifying for the Federal Solar Tax Credit

-It is important to keep a copy of the IRS Form 5695.
-Having this form on hand and filed securely in digital format as well will make any IRS audits easy, should they occur.
+Remember to keep a copy of the IRS Form 5695.
+Having a filed hard copy or digital format of this form will make any IRS audits easy, should they occur.

 How Other Incentives Affect the Federal Tax Credit

 Some incentives impact the percentage of the ITC the homeowner can claim.
-Customers who are aware of how these incentives work together can better determine which incentives to apply to their solar arrays.
+Customers who know how these incentives work together can better determine which incentives to apply to their solar array.